SFEley/crunch/README.markdown

 ### Options ###
 Because Queries are immutable, all options must be passed at initialization.
 Only the **collection** parameter is required; a query without a hash simply returns the entire collection.

 The options hash may contain both search conditions and defined options, mingled interchangeably.
-Known options are removed first, and then any key that the Query class doesn't recognize as an option is passed to MongoDB as a search condition.
-To avoid confusion and name collisions, we _strongly_ suggest using strings for search conditions (all options are symbols), or else use the explicit **:conditions** option to separate them:

-    highways = db.collection 'roads'
-    highways.query 'limit' => 70, :limit => 5           # Returns the first 5 roads with a speed limit of 70
-    highways.query conditions: {limit: 70}, limit: 5    # The same (using Ruby 1.9 hash syntax)

 #### MongoDB Options ####
 The following options are defined by the MongoDB server and passed along in the query message: